dineshUmasankar/philly_house_predictor/README.md

     G. Radiant
     H. Undetermined / None
     ```
-- `interior_condition`: Similar to rest, Ordinal Encoding after removing values without any clear definitions from the OPA's metadata, encoded in the order as seen below but 0's and 2's were removed.
+- `interior_condition`: Similar to rest, Ordinal Encoding after removing values without any clear definitions from the OPA's metadata, encoded in the order as seen below but 0's and 1's and 8's were removed as they either don't have a clear definition or are non-applicable.
     ```
     This could indicate the overall condition of the interior.
     0. Not Applicable.